ordovas/ordovas/README.md

 ### Python | Numpy | Pandas | Matplotlib | Seaborn | LaTeX | IRAF | IDL | MongoDB | MySQL | Machine Learning | Deep Learning | API | Web Scraping

 Hi there!
-I'm a data scientist and researcher based in Madrid.
-I've recently coursed the IRONHACK Data Analytics bootcamp.
+I am a data scientist with an academic background.
+I transform complex and large databases into precise, understable and useful pieces of knowledge.
+I'm always learning new tools to extract valuable information from datasets and improving my code skills.
+My research expertise in the astrophysics field allows me to mine those shiny data spots hidden in the darkness.
+I've recently coursed the IRONHACK Data Analytics bootcamp looking for a career change.

 You can find me on [LinkedIn](https://www.linkedin.com/in/ordovaspascual/), [Twitter](https://twitter.com/NachOrdo), or even [Instagram](https://www.instagram.com/nachordop/)

 #### :earth_africa: Terrenal work: